 We present the data collection pipeline for \benchmarkname, which consists of four key stages: (a) Scene Image Collection, (b) Scene Information Extraction, (c) Silver Label Generation, and (d) Gold Label Generation.
 The latter three stages (b, c, d) are illustrated in ~\Cref{fig:pipeline}.

 \paragraph{Scene Image Collection.} Diverse real-world settings are crucial for representing the daily experiences of BLV individuals.
-To address this, we source egocentric 'walking videos' from readily available YouTube channels that capture pedestrian perspectives.
+To address this, we source egocentric `walking videos' from readily available YouTube channels that capture pedestrian perspectives.
 These channels typically provide extensive footage spanning multiple hours.

 Formally, let \(\mathcal{V}\) be the set of all videos.
-We apply a keyword-based filter to remove scenes irrelevant to BLV needs (e.g., those containing “drive,” “car,” or “bike”) and eliminate non-relevant content such as shopping or vlogs, resulting the filtered set of videos \(\mathcal{V}_{\text{filtered}}\).
+We apply a keyword-based filter to remove scenes irrelevant to BLV needs (e.g., those containing ``drive'', ``car'', or ``bike'') and eliminate non-relevant content such as shopping or vlogs, resulting in the filtered set of videos \(\mathcal{V}_{\text{filtered}}\).

-We next discard videos shorter than six minutes, removing the first five minutes and the last minute (preview), and exclude any live or restricted content.
-From the filtered video set, \(\mathcal{V}_{\text{filtered}}\), we then use GPT-4o \cite{achiam2023gpt} to extract city and country information for each video, allowing us to maintain a geographically diverse distribution.
-Specifically, we sample at most 5 videos per city and at most 10 videos per country, producing a final video set \(\mathcal{V}_{\text{sampled}}\).
+We next discard videos shorter than six minutes.
+For the remaining videos, we remove the first five minutes and the final minute, which often contains intro and outro, and exclude any live or restricted videos.
+From the filtered video set, \(\mathcal{V}_{\text{filtered}}\), we then use GPT-4o \cite{achiam2023gpt} to extract city and region information for each video, allowing us to maintain a geographically diverse distribution.
+Specifically, we sample at most 5 videos per city and at most 10 videos per region, producing a final video set \(\mathcal{V}_{\text{sampled}}\).

-From \(\mathcal{V}_{\text{sampled}}\), we first allocate a maximum of 50,000 total frames across videos based on their respective city-country distribution, ensuring balanced geographic coverage.
+From \(\mathcal{V}_{\text{sampled}}\), we first allocate a maximum of 50,000 total frames across videos based on their respective city-region distribution, ensuring balanced geographic coverage.
 For shorter videos, we sample at a minimum rate of one frame every 10 seconds to avoid overly redundant coverage.
 For longer videos, we adaptively increase the sampling interval so that the total sampled frames remain within the 50,000 limit.
 We then remove near-identical frames using DINO \cite{caron2021emerging} to reduce duplication further, resulting in a diverse collection of scene images for subsequent processing.

 \paragraph{Scene Information Extraction.} To generate \textit{silver} labels that comply with \benchmarkname standards, we extract two types of information: (1) global and (2) local.
 Each component provides information that enables MLLMs to generate \textit{silver} labels in accordance with \SOne and \STwo.